Michael Brown's mother making run for Ferguson City Council

 FERGUSON, Mo.
 (AP) — Michael Brown's mother could soon have oversight over the police department connected to her son's death, if voters in Ferguson, Missouri, elect her to the City Council.

 Lesley McSpadden, 39, is among three candidates running in Ferguson's 3rd Ward on Tuesday.
-She faces incumbent Keith Kallstrom and Fran Griffin, who has been active on several Ferguson boards.
+She faces incumbent Keith Kallstrom and Fran Griffin, who has been active on several boards in the St. Louis suburb, where two-thirds of the 21,000 residents are black.

 Brown, a black 18-year-old, was fatally shot by white Ferguson officer Darren Wilson on Aug.
 9, 2014, touching off months of protests and violence.
 Wilson claimed he was forced to shoot when the unarmed Brown came at him menacingly after attacking the officer during a street confrontation.
 A St. Louis County grand jury's November 2014 decision not to indict Wilson sparked renewed unrest.